dragonfly-science/dragonfly-website/content/work/2015-03-19-webrear-case-study.md

 We built an interactive desktop version of the report, which was then released as an iPad and mobile app.
 A single source of data flows through to the report, the website, and the apps, to ensure the integrity of the data across all the presentations.
-We worked with digital design agency Salted Herring to create a look and feel that matched the Ministry’s own styles.
-Charts and maps were drawn using the software R, and we used the EmberJS web framework to create a responsive, dynamic website that could also be cost-effectively delivered as a mobile app.
+We worked with digital design agency [Salted Herring](http://www.saltedherring.com) to create a look and feel that matched the Ministry’s own styles.
+Charts and maps were drawn using the statistical software R, and we used the EmberJS web framework to create a responsive, dynamic website that could also be cost-effectively delivered as a mobile app.